-How to Print an EPUB Properly: Convert to PDF, Then Validate Output
+How to Print an EPUB File: Convert to PDF First for Best Results

 Who This Guide Is For